The licensing regime supports different types of energy and carbon storage activity.

 Invoices require payment to be made within 30 days.
 Invoices that remain unpaid after this period will incur an interest charge of 5% over the Bank of England base rate.

 Licensees are expected to also pay any relevant fees or charges or petroleum rentals that arise within the year.
-The NSTA reserves the right to revoke licensees for non-payment of debts and will robustly pursue licensees for non-payment of any NSTA invoices.
+The NSTA reserves the right to revoke licences for non-payment of debts and will robustly pursue licensees for non-payment of any NSTA invoices.